-- Most effective and beautiful charts can be generated over GDS.
-Using, advanced charts where complicated datasets would bring down results to the simplest understanding.
+- The most effective and beautiful charts can be generated over GDS.
+Using advanced charts where complicated datasets would bring down results to the simplest understanding.

 - Easily shared with peers to co-work.
 As we all know that collaborating and working together would give a fruitful result.

 - Access can be defined while sharing; another person can or cannot modify upon your wish.
 I know this gives you pride in working.

 - Reports are completely secure over GDS, as there is password protected.
 Especially when sharing with your end Customer.

 It doesn’t take much effort to open and show to your Manager.
 Just like easy peasy, lemon squeezy!!

 Then what?
 Sign in today, give a shot by pulling the data from wherever dataset you wish, and drag/draw the necessary charts to prepare a customized report.
 Is that simple!!